zakhar-kogan/kb-obsidian/Deep.vision.md

 ## The vision of a vision
-Giving the visually impaired access to knowledge will empower them to live life to the 100%, without the clutter
+Giving the visually impaired access to knowledge will empower them to live life to the 100%, without the clutter (*some edges and nodes highlighted, important*)

 ## And we've found out how to do it
-(Same slide + added semantic links, as verbs)
+*(Same slide + added semantic links, as verbs)*

 ## A vision
-(Visualization of knowledge as sound/touch + blind bat man/bionic eyes on the right)
+*(Visualization of semantic graph as sound/touch)* *(blind bat man/bionic eyes on the right)*

 ## Flow
-Associative links as knowledge + hearing/touch modulation -> 0% disability (goes from 80% to the left)
+*Associative links as knowledge + hearing/touch modulation -> 0% disability (goes from 80% to the left)*

 ## Deep
-Deep is:
 - a **battle-tested semantic knowledge management software**
-- flexible and easy to integrate
+- flexible and easy to integrate with any data
+- **opportunity to work, learn and live** despite the darkness (*logo?*)
+## Only a shallow understanding required
+Bringing unlimited **links**
+*visualization of different data sources and actions to take*

+## Example cases
+Customized to the interessant, required nodes/vertices highlighted:
+- Buying from a grocery store
+- Passing a proctored exam
+- Ordering flowers